-genus Clarias, mainly C gariepinus (= of the Several species C lazera Teugles 1986) and others, and their closely related Asian counterparts C batrachus and C macrocephalus adapt well artificial environments, and have rapidly gained status as premier aquaculture species.
+species Several of the genus Clarias, mainly C gariepinus (= C lazera Teugles 1986) and others, and their closely related Asian counterparts batrachus and С macrocephalus adapt well environments, and have rapidly gained status as premier aquaculture species.
 Established catfish culture industries exist in Thailand (Sidthimunka 1972; Areerat 1987), Taiwan (Chen 1976) (although on a very limited scale, T Hecht personal observation) and the Philippines (Carreon et al 1976, and developing rapidly in several African countries eg South Africa, Zambia, Zimbabwe, the Central African Republic, Ivory Coast, Cameroon, Kenya, Egypt, Nigeria and Zaire (Hecht 1985), as well as in Europe, particularly in the Netherlands and in Belgium (Huisman and Richter 1987; Wray 1987).